bridaniels/PythonPoker/oop_set_poker/notes/set_poker_txt.md

 - Do the first two cards dealt to the player make a pair?
     - **Pair**:
         - with two cards dealt, should only contain one pair
+        - if single hand is a pair, return `True`

 ### `class BESTPOKERHANDS(POKERHAND)`
 - Define What Possible Hand's Exist